 Being in pain that is not properly controlled will make you miserable and affect your everyday life.
 If you are in pain and upset, this will also affect your family.
 Tell your healthcare team how you are feeling.
 They can help manage your pain.
 Feeling less or no pain will help you do the things you want to do.
 It will also help you stay more positive and active.

 Describing your pain as well as you can will help your doctors and nurses find the best way of treating it.
 Here are some questions that will help you to describe your pain:

 Where is the pain?

-Is it in one part of your body or in more than one place?
+Is the pain in one part of your body, or in more than one place?